SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 `F10` - Run the simulator for a single "tick"

 `F4` - Simulate unloading and re-loading scrap mechanic.
-If you don't know why that's a crucial thing, skip down to the "Glitches" section below.

 `Shift-F4` - Completely clear the circuit including clearing timers.
 In the game, this can only be done by putting an object on the lift.
 It sets the saved state of every logic gate, and switch to `Off` and erases the memory of timers.